 The start of a New Year always brings so much hope, excitement, and anticipation.
 January 1st marks a clean slate when many people resolve to eat healthy, exercise regularly, and accomplish all of those things they’ve always wanted to do.

 So now that January is almost over, we have to ask: how are those resolutions coming along?

 If you’re having a hard time staying on track, you’re not alone: only 19% of people who make resolutions actually stick to them two years later.
 Often it’s because their resolutions are too extreme.
 For example, cutting out all sugar, alcohol, and carbs may seem doable for the first week, even two, but a whole year?
 You’re bound to only set yourself up for failure.
 That’s why creating goals that are realistic and less extreme will help you stay on track.

 Another reason people lose sight of their resolutions is because they tend to always put themselves last.
 When we first meet with a client, more often than not they tell us that microdermabrasion, laser hair removal, or any other treatments we offer are always something that they’ve wanted to do for themselves, but never made it a priority.
 Investing in your own health, beauty, and happiness is key to keeping motivated and accomplishing your goals.
 To ensure that you don’t fall into the 81%, here are a few tips to staying committed.

 5 Ways to Keep New Year’s Resolutions

 1. Know that you’re worth it.
 First and foremost, put your needs as equal or greater importance than anyone else.
 Make yourself a priority.
-If you need a reminder on how to do this, read our blog post on the importance of self-love.

 2. Make a list.
 Write down why these goals are important for you and how you’re going to feel once they’re accomplished.
 With everything going on in your life, it’s easy to get distracted, so keep these visible throughout the day so you’re constantly reminded of your resolutions.